Caring for a Loved One with Dementia: Encouraging Medication Compliance

 Visual Reminders: Use cues like sticky notes or alarms to remind your loved one to take their medications.
 You can place sticky notes on the fridge, the bathroom mirror, or the bedroom door, with simple messages like “Time for your pills” or “Don’t forget your medicine.”
 You can also set alarms on the phone, the clock, or the watch, with sounds or vibrations that alert your loved one to take their medications.
 You can also use pictures or symbols to show what medications they need to take and when.

 Sometimes, people with dementia may not understand why they need to take medications.
 They may have questions or doubts about their medications.
-You can engage in simple explanations to help them feel more comfortable and confident.
-This means telling them what each medication does and why it is important.
+You can explain simply to help them feel more comfortable and confident.
+This means telling them what each medication does and why it is essential.
 Here are some tips:

 Use Simple Language: Explain each medication’s purpose in straightforward terms.
 Avoid medical jargon.
 For example, instead of saying, “This is an antihypertensive drug that lowers your blood pressure,” you can say, “This is a pill that helps your heart work better.”
 You can also use analogies or examples to make it easier to understand.
 For example, you can say, “This is like a vitamin that makes your bones stronger,” or “This is like a band-aid that heals your wound.”